 |Savanna nightjar||Caprimulgus affinis|

-The pandemic made me try birding in my backyard, a place that I had ignored for a long time.
+The pandemic pushed me to explores our own backyard, a place that I had ignored for a long time.
 When I made the checklist, I could hardly believe it.
 I realized that I am surrounded by amazing numbers of birds that are playing by my windows all day and sleeping next to my bedroom all night.